akimwong/4_Cgm/README.md

 ## STRATEGY 2 (ON GOING)

-STEP 1: Develop a program with a friendly user interface (UI) that allows each technician to visually track their task completion progress.<br/>
+STEP 1: Develop a program with a friendly user interface (UI) that allows each technician to visually track their main task completion progress.<br/>
 STEP 2: Gradually incorporate widgets designed to automate various types of tasks. <br/>
 STEP 3: Divide the program into two major sections: <br/>
 1. PRODUCTION: This section should extract real-time information from Excel files of each project.